team-cymru/chronical-playbooks/README.md

 **Flow:**

 - List IP Summary (action)
-  - This action is a part of Team Cymru Scout integration.
+  - This action is a part of TeamCymruScout integration.
 It accepts a comma-separated string of IPs and a Limit parameter.
   - The summary information for each IP would be fetched and the cumulative response will be returned as JSON output.

 - Extract Overall Ratings (action)